JasssZhang/cse15l-lab-reports/lab2.md

 On `ieng6`, on the other hand, we have stored our public key in `authorized_keys` under the directory `.ssh`.
 We've done this previously with the command `scp /home/.ssh/id_ed25519.pub jiz186@ieng6.ucsd.edu:~/.ssh/authorized_keys`.
 Thus, to get the absolute path, we can first use `ls` to make sure that `authorized_keys` is under `.ssh` directory.
 Then, use `pwd` to get the absolute path of the current directory as `/home/linux/ieng6/oce/2p/jiz186/.ssh`.
 With this said, adding the file name after this path would give us the absolute path of `authorized_keys` where our public key is stored.

-Thus, we have that the absolute path for private key on `ieng6` is `/home/linux/ieng6/oce/2p/jiz186/.ssh/authorized_keys` on `ieng6`.
+Thus, we have that the absolute path for public key on `ieng6` is `/home/linux/ieng6/oce/2p/jiz186/.ssh/authorized_keys` on `ieng6`.

 **Terminal interaction without password**